 Sadly, many healthcare practitioners are not keeping up with the explosion in concussion research and are still telling their patients that the only treatment for concussion is rest.
 If you have fallen victim to this, you don’t need more rest; you need a second opinion.

 First off, what is the Rotator Cuff?
 The Rotator Cuff (RC) is a common name for the group of 4 distinct muscles and their tendons, which provide strength and stability during motion to the shoulder complex.
-They are also referred to as the SITS muscle, with reference to the first letter of their names (Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis).
+They are also referred to as the SITS muscles, with reference to the first letter of their names (Supraspinatus, Infraspinatus, Teres Minor, and Subscapularis).
 The muscles arise from the scapula and connect to the head of the humerus, forming a cuff around the glenohumeral (GH) joint.

 You already work out your arms, shoulders, legs, hip and back routinely but there is a part we often ignore completely and it is probably one of the most important.
 The human foot combines mechanical complexity and structural strength.
 The ankle serves as foundation, shock absorber and propulsion engine.
 Your feet sustain several tons of pressure per day and provide flexibility and resiliency.
 Think of it, during a typical day the feet endure a cumulative force of several hundred tons.